 Travel to and around the Outer Hebrides

-Access the Outer Hebrides with a ferry from the mainland.
-Caledonian MacBrayne (CalMac) operates ferries from Oban, Mallaig, Uig and Ullapool on Scotland's west coast.
+You can access the Outer Hebrides with a ferry from the mainland.
+Caledonian MacBrayne (CalMac) operates ferries from Oban, Mallaig, Uig and Ullapool, on Scotland's west coast.

 There are numerous marinas in the Outer Hebrides, so why not travel by boat?